Dates: August 1 through July 31

 Training room and game coverage

-Historically, the PCSM fellows have been involved in the planning and medical coverage of two local endurance events- the Rock ‘n Roll Marathon and Raleigh Ironman 70.3 in the Spring.
-The North Carolina HS wrestling tournament is another mass event covered by fellows each year.
+Historically, the PCSM fellows have been involved in the planning and medical coverage of one to two local endurance events.
+The specific events change annually, but ranges from marathons to Ironman Competitions to Spartan Races.
 Fellows will also participate in the coverage of various NCAA and ACC tournaments and events throughout the year as they might occur.

-Fellows are expected to present lectures throughout the year to various audiences, including primary care physicians and staff, sports medicine attendings, and the community.
-Fellows will be encouraged to present at the national level, including the annual AMSSM and Southeastern ACSM meetings.
+Fellows are expected to present lectures throughout the year to various audiences, including primary care physicians and staff, sports medicine/orthopaedic attendings, and the community.
+PCSM fellows are responsible for giving one lecture on a topic of choice at the group Friday morning conference “Grand Rounds” throughout the year.
+We also strive to offer 1-2 basic MSK lectures to primary care and emergency medicine residents each year, in an effort to build the “lecture repertoire” for fellows.
+Fellows are always encouraged to present at the national level, including the annual AMSSM and Southeastern ACSM meetings.

 Research and publications